-The Sickle Cell Disease Portal shares rich genomic and clinical data from large cohorts of individuals with sickle cell disease.
+The Sickle Cell Disease Study shares rich genomic and clinical data from large cohorts of individuals with sickle cell disease.
 Data may be easily and securely accessed by academic investigators to foster global collaboration.

 While sickle cell disease is caused by a single-gene mutation, genetic modifiers strongly influence outcomes.
 This initiative, led by St. Jude Children’s Research Hospital, aims to promote collaborative efforts to understand the genetic underpinnings of sickle cell disease and develop more effective treatments.
 Learn more about us »

 Our cohorts include nearly 1,400 sickle cell patients participating in research studies at St. Jude Children’s Research Hospital, Baylor College of Medicine and other collaborating institutions.
 Whole genome sequencing data is currently available for more than 800 patients.

 A key cohort is from the Sickle Cell Clinical Research and Intervention Program (SCCRIP), a longitudinal St. Jude-led observational study that is prospectively following individuals with sickle cell disease throughout their lifetimes.

 We are using whole-genome sequencing (WGS) data coupled with longitudinal clinical follow-up to identify genetic modifiers of co-morbid outcomes for sickle cell disease.
 Severe pain – a common cause of hospitalization – and early kidney damage are the focus of two initial analyses.
 The goal is to identify high-risk patients and improve their clinical management.

 Vaso-occlusive pain crisis (VOC) is the most common complication of sickle cell disease and correlates strongly with higher hospital visits and increased mortality.
 The genetics of VOC in sickle cell patients is poorly understood.
 We identified risk variants associated with shorter time to first pain event.